 For children that are joining reception, an induction period with a staggered introduction is arranged by the Reception team.
 Home visits are offered and for those children who have already been identified as having additional needs, transition meetings will be arranged involving the parents and outside agencies.
+There are numerous opportunities to visit and attend school (with and without parental support) throughout the transition period before the beginning of the academic year.
 Transition meetings are arranged for parents, where information is shared, as the children move through Key Stages.